andrew-ni/container-service-extension/docs/cse-essential-pks.md

 # Enabling VMware Essential PKS in Container Service Extension

+Container Service Extension 2.5 enables orchestration of Kubernetes clusters with VMware Essential PKS in VMware vCloud Director powered clouds.
+It comes with the built-in capability to leverage VMware Essential PKS through the Essential PKS template.
+In order to turn on this capability, please see the section **Creating VMware Essential PKS Template using Container Service Extension**.
+The details of VMware Essential PKS template used in Container Service Extension are highlighted in the section **VMware Essential PKS Template Details**.

+---

 ## Container Service Extension (CSE) Reference Links

 - [Container Service Extension official docs](https://vmware.github.io/container-service-extension/INTRO.html)